SBCURLEY/ci-assessment/README.md

 ll on root - weather.sh not executable
 ![alt text](task_7_rw.png)

-Run to make weather.sh executable
+Run to make weather.sh executable.
+Change the mode of the file to execute.
 $ chmod u+x ./weather.sh
+Need to do the ./executable file on Linux

 ![alt text](task_7_rwx.png)